 Understanding Medical Bills

 Medical billing in the United States can seem like an extremely convoluted process.
-According to a 2014 public opinion survey conducted by TransUnion Healthcare, about 54% of Americans are confused by their medical bills, and 62% of patients are confused by out-of-pocket medical costs.
+According to a 2016 public opinion survey conducted by Copatient, around 72% of American consumers are confused by their medical bills, and 94% of consumers have received medical bills they considered to be “too expensive”.
 Even when covered by insurance or Medicare, you may find unexpected balances due to odd procedural codes, a slew of medical jargon, and insurance adjustments.

 This guide will help you, as a patient, navigate the medical billing process from the moment you contact a healthcare provider about an appointment until after you receive your bill in the mail.
 We discuss how healthcare providers determine costs and negotiate charges with your insurance provider.
 Finally, we show you how to identify and dispute erroneous charges on your bill.